juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

     raise NotImplementedError
 ```

 We will define a number of classes that inherit from Trigger.
 In the figure below, Trigger is a superclass, from which all other classes inherit.
-The arrow from PhraseTrigger to Triggermeans that PhraseTrigger inherits from Trigger - a PhraseTrigger is a Trigger.
+The arrow from PhraseTrigger to Trigger means that PhraseTrigger inherits from Trigger - a PhraseTrigger is a Trigger.
 Note that other classes inherit from PhraseTrigger.

 ![Image showing Trigger inheritance tree](./trigger_inheritance.png)